Rosa Chacel: Exile

 The next years Chacel lived in relative obscurity: a well-known writer but one who had made no new projects in years.
 This changed in 1959, however, when she won a Guggenheim Fellowship, which allowed her to travel to New York City and return to writing.
 Chacel worked in New York until 1961, when, with her home country living a calmed down social state, she returned to Spain.
 In May 1963, Chacel returned to Brazil, where she remained until 1970, when she returned to Spain for a short stay.
 She would live in Brazil for three more years, as, in 1973, she made her second return to her home country.

 Return to Spain

 In 1977, her husband of 56 years died, and Chacel, who was a very frequent flyer between Madrid and Rio de Janeiro, decided to stay in Spain for good.
 She used her newly found status as a widow to try to rescue some of her old works and to write more novels.

+Her works include Acrópolis, published in 1984 and in which she writes about the Sapphic Circle of Madrid, of which she was a member along with Victorina Durán, Elena Fortún, and Matilde Ras.